trek region

 It is recommended to drink sufficient water, avoid exertion activities and let your body acclimatize.
 Rent gear is available for purchase and rent in Leh and you can purchase or rent anything if required.
 Today’s schedule is flexible and we will mostly observe how everyone is adjusting to the altitude.
 Traveling to high-altitude places is not recommended and you should rest as much as possible in your hotel.

-Day 2 : Leh (Acclimatization day)
+Leh (Acclimatization day)

 Today we have an entire sightseeing day ahead of us and we will visit various monasteries and acclimatize at higher altitudes.
-In Leh Old Town, you can visit the Leh-Palace, which is a legacy left behind by the ancient kingdoms of Ladakh and is built by Drugpa Bumdey - the King.
+In Leh Old Town, you can visit the Leh-Palace, which is a legacy left behind by the ancient kingdoms of Ladakh and was built by Drugpa Bumdey - the King.
 The palace is situated on a high mountain ridge and from here, you will get a bird’s eye view of the entire town.

 You can visit the many ancient Buddhist monasteries in the town of Leh.
-These monasteries are a gateway serenity away from the bustling city life.
+These monasteries are a gateway to serenity away from the bustling city life.
 Thikse, Namgyal Tsemo, Sangam, and Hemis are some popular monasteries and the perfect place to find some peace and fortitude.
-Thiksey monastery was built in the 14 th century by monks sent by the Dalai Lama from Tibet.
+Thiksey monastery was built in the 14th century by monks sent by the Dalai Lama from Tibet.
 The Leh market is also a great place to shop for souvenirs, the entire market is adorned with many colorful shops.
 In the evening you can relax comfortably in the hotel.

-Day 3 : Leh to Lato (Sightseeing Day)
+Leh to Lato (Sightseeing Day)

-• Altitude:- 4,000m/13,200ft
+• Altitude:- 4,000m/13,200ft.

 • Altitude difference: 500m/1,700ft.

-• Distance: 70 km, 2 hrs
+• Distance: 70 km, 2 hrs.

 • Lato is one of the oldest villages in Ladakh

-• 60 million years ago catastrophic collision took place at Lato
+• 60 million years ago catastrophic collision took place at Lato.

-• Sightseeing day: Shey Palace, Hemis monastery, Thiksey Monastery, Druk Padma Karpo School (3 idiots movie scenes shot here)
+• Sightseeing day: Shey Palace, Hemis monastery, Thiksey Monastery, Druk Padma Karpo School (3 idiots movie scenes shot here).

-• Stay: Guesthouse/Tent
+• Stay: Guesthouse/Tent.

 Today we drive to Lato, which is at a slightly higher altitude than Leh.
 Lato is situated at an altitude of 4000m and is about 70 km away from Leh.
 After reaching Lato, we will spend another acclimatization, which is much needed.
 The drive to Lato is characterized by the same barren landscapes typical of Ladakh along with the backdrop of a clear blue sky.
 The road to Lato is exquisitely beautiful and gives the perfect introduction to the incredible landscapes of Ladakh.